 - Ailtirí na hAiséirghe and fascism in 1930s Ireland

-- Member of the Northern Ireland Independent Centenary Historical Advisory Panel.
-I manage the website dimension of the Panel's activities and work closely with the Nerve Centre to assist the Creative Centenaries website
+- Member of the Northern Ireland Independent Centenary Historical Advisory Panel 2020-2021 appointed by UK government to advise on marking centenary of Northern Ireland.
+Worked closely with the Nerve Centre, Derry, to assist historical aspects of the Creative Centenaries website

 - Talking head on BBC's 'The Long View' with Jonathan Freedland on subject of 'This Union' (broadcast 13 July 2021)

-- Talking head on Michael Portillo's RTE-Midas Production, 'Partition, 1921', the third documentary in 'The Enemy Files' series (broadcast on RTE, June, 2021)
+- Talking head on Michael Portillo's RTE-Midas Production, 'Partition, 1921', the second documentary in 'The Enemy Files' series (broadcast on RTE, June, 2021)

 - Talking head on LRB podcast with Thomas Jones 'On the Irish Border' (June, 2021)